vyvyd/context-aware-feedback-button/README.md

 - [x] Render a simple HTML page through SpringBoot
 - [x] Simple web-page index.html (bootstrap) that includes a simple webcomponent button
 - [x] Introduce Stencil to render the web-component
+- [x] Have not to copy over the compile ts files
 - [ ] Clean up project structure
 - [ ] Open a modal when you click the button
 - [ ] Send event to the web-component that contains some info